Willie Gibson (footballer, born 1984): Queen of the South (third spell)

 After one season as manager of Queen of the South's reserve team, Gibson signed for the Doonhamers on 15 September 2020 for a third spell at his hometown club.

 On 8 January 2021, Gibson opened the scoring in the Doonhamers 3–0 Scottish Cup 2nd round win over Queen's Park at Hampden Park; it was only his fourth goal for the club over three spells.
 The following month he scored Queens' third goal in a 3–2 win against Dundee at Dens Park, then scored the only goal of a victory over former club Dunfermline Athletic at Palmerston Park.
 On 5 March 2021, Gibson was named Scottish Championship Player of the Month for February 2021.

 On 12 May 2021, Gibson signed a one-year contract extension to remain at Palmerston for the 2021–22 season.
 Before the start of the season he was named the new club captain, after the departure of Stephen Dobbie.

 On 25 February 2022, Gibson relinquished the club captaincy after being appointed player-manager earlier in the week and handed the role to the club's vice-captain Josh Todd.
 In September 2022, he and 17-year-old son Lewis made history when they appeared together in the closing minutes of a League One fixture against FC Edinburgh, becoming the first parent and child to play in the same team in Scottish senior football.
 After largely focusing on the management side of his role, Gibson would depart the club by mutual consent on 21 December 2022.

 Annan Athletic

 On 25 January 2023, Gibson joined Scottish League Two club Annan Athletic until the end of the season.

 Coaching career

+Queen of the South

 On 13 February 2022, following the departure of Allan Johnston and Sandy Clark, Gibson was appointed interim player-manager of Queen of the South.
 In his first match in interim charge, Gibson (with former Raith Rovers manager Grant Murray as his assistant) earned a 0–0 draw with Arbroath, then leaders of the Scottish Championship, at Palmerston Park.
 On 21 February 2022, the Doonhamers announced that Gibson and Murray would be the management team until the end of the 2021–22 season.
 On 4 May 2022, this was extended to the end of 2022–23.
 On 21 December 2022, Gibson departed the Dumfries club by mutual consent, with his assistant manager Murray then placed in interim charge of the Doonhamers.

+Annan Athletic

+Gibson was appointed manager of Annan Athletic on 16 May 2024.